-- We value every moment of life and will not support any action that has the intention of shortening a person’s life.
+- value every moment of life and will not support any action that has the intention of shortening a person’s life.

-- We respect the confidentiality of all information arising out of the provision of care.
+- respect the confidentiality of all information arising out of the provision of care.

-- To foster research and collaborative activities.
+- We foster research and collaborative activities.

 - We encourage co-operation with local, regional and international professional and public organisations.

 A sector is a geographic region which may include one or more countries, or part of a country.

 In 2001, APHN started with 14 founding sectors: Australia, Hong Kong, India, Indonesia, Japan, Korea, Malaysia, Myanmar, New Zealand, Philippines, Singapore, Taiwan, Thailand and Vietnam.
 Founding sectors will be permanent sectors of the association.